tartley/missile-commander/README.md

 ## TODO

-* Automate release for:
-  * With version number in executable filename
+* Automate release with version number in executable filename for:
   * Linux
   * MacOS
   * Windows
-  * Web
+  * Web?

 * Check name poll on mastodon

-* Suggest a mastodon hashtag
+* Change name to "Missile Commander"

+* A custom icon to replace the default godot.svg

 * mouse buttons fire

 * Display a score
   See https://docs.godotengine.org/en/stable/tutorials/2d/custom_drawing_in_2d.html#drawing-text

+* BUG: Rarely, a falling missile can pass right through an explosion.
+       Saw one fly right plain across the explode as it was at greatest radius.
+       Other missiles were destroyed by that same explosion.
+* BUG: missile.gd:44 @ destroy(): Node not found: "Trail" (relative to "/root/Main/World/@Area2D@28").
+       sometimes a destroyed missile has no trail.... hmmm... missile.gd:44 @ destroy()
+            bang_sky.gd:72 @ destroy_nearby_missiles()
+            bang_sky.gd:35 @ _process()
+* BUG: mouse capture reportedly doesn't work in i3
+* BUG: mouse capture doesn't work in web
+* BUG: fullscreen doesn't work in web, needs to be in response to user event

 * Incoming missiles come in waves
   * text on screen